ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 the HTTP headers (see {{client-behavior}}).
 This document defines two initial
 transforms: "null" and "scramble".

-> QUESTION: Should one or both of these be Mandatory To Implement?

 ## "null"

 The "null" transform does not modify the packet in any way.
 When this transform